As humans, we are always visualizing something.

 Another example, if you're creating jewellery, many people have different skin tones.
 So an idea would be when you create your products to get friends and family to model your jewellery.
 And if you can get two or three people with different skin tones.
 Then you are showing the customer how your jewellery will look on certain skin tones.

-Most people will know what gold or silver will look like against their skin colour.
-However, nowadays we have an abundance of different pearls, crystals and gemstones that are also used in jewelry.
-By going that one step further in your business, a customer who probably wouldn't purchase jewellery online may change their mind.
+By going that one step further, a customer who probably wouldn't purchase jewellery online may change their mind.
 Due to the fact that you have offered more ways to help them visualize your creation on them or whoever they are thinking of buying for.

 Any way you can help your potential customer make a positive buying decision is an advantage to you.